planetarium/snack.planetarium.dev/content/posts/2019/11/looking-back-at-hacktoberfest/index.eng.md

 translators: [kidon.seo]
 ---

-Hello, today we'd like to present you with some of the contributions [Planetarium] received from participating in [Hacktobberfest] during the month of October.
+Hello, today we'd like to present you with some of the contributions [Planetarium] received from participating in [Hacktoberfest] during the month of October.

 # Overview